The sanctification of the saints is what distinguishes and sets them apart from those who indulge and revel in the ways of the world.

 - Our faith becomes stronger as we draw closer.

-- With increased confidence we believe that God raises the dead and so we are justified to enter His presence.
+- With increased confidence, we believe that God raises the dead, and so we are justified to enter His presence.

-- God adopts us as His children (sons and daughters).
+- God adopts us as His children—sons and daughters.

 - Now we are set apart from the world, saints, sanctified by everything that pertains to salvation.

-- All we have to do now is cross the moat and enter the Kingdom of Light to know that we have secured our salvation for ever.
+- All we have to do now is cross the moat and enter the kingdom of light, to know that we have secured our salvation forever.

 No comments: